stellar/java-stellar-anchor-sdk/docs/00 - Stellar Anchor Platform.md

 - **Database Server**: usually, you'll use a relational database like MySQL or PostgreSQL, but we also support SQLite, commonly used in local development.
 - **Queue Service**: we currently support [Kafka](https://kafka.apache.org/) and [Amazon SQS](https://aws.amazon.com/sqs/).
 - **Anchor Platform Server**: this is the main application that will be providing public endpoints for your Anchor application.
-- **Anchor Server**: this is the microservice that will be responsible for the Anchor-specific business logic used in the the Anchor Platform.
+- **Anchor Server**: this is the microservice that will be responsible for the Anchor-specific business logic used in the Anchor Platform.

 ## Architecture